robertlestak/cert-manager-sync/README.md

     cert-manager-sync.lestak.sh/acm-role-arn: "" # Role ARN to assume if set
     cert-manager-sync.lestak.sh/acm-region: "" # Region to use.
-If not set, will use AWS_REGION env var, or us-east-1 if not set cert-manager-sync.lestak.sh/acm-certificate-arn: "" # will be auto-filled by operator for in-place renewals cert-manager-sync.lestak.sh/digitalocean-enabled: "true" # sync certificate to DigitalOcean cert-manager-sync.lestak.sh/digitalocean-secret-name: "example-digitalocean-secret" # secret in same namespace which contains the digitalocean api key.
+If not set, will use AWS_REGION env var, or us-east-1 if not set cert-manager-sync.lestak.sh/acm-certificate-arn: "" # will be auto-filled by operator for in-place renewals cert-manager-sync.lestak.sh/cloudflare-enabled: "true" # sync certificate to Cloudflare cert-manager-sync.lestak.sh/cloudflare-secret-name: "example-cloudflare-secret" # secret in same namespace which contains the cloudflare api key.
+If provided in format "namespace/secret-name", will look in that namespace for the secret cert-manager-sync.lestak.sh/cloudflare-zone-id: "example-zone-id" # cloudflare zone id
+    cert-manager-sync.lestak.sh/cloudflare-cert-id: "" # will be auto-filled by operator for in-place renewals cert-manager-sync.lestak.sh/digitalocean-enabled: "true" # sync certificate to DigitalOcean cert-manager-sync.lestak.sh/digitalocean-secret-name: "example-digitalocean-secret" # secret in same namespace which contains the digitalocean api key.
 If provided in format "namespace/secret-name", will look in that namespace for the secret cert-manager-sync.lestak.sh/digitalocean-cert-name: "my-cert" # unique name to give your cert in DigitalOcean